realpython/flask-single-page-app/readme.md

 ## Part 1 (09/06/2014):

-1. Create Project directory
+1. Created a Project directory
 1. Setup development environment - pip, virtualenv, and Git
-1. Install Flask with pip
+1. Installed Flask with pip
-1. Create our App
+1. Created our App
-1. Commit our changes to local repo
+1. Commited our changes to the local repo

 ## Part 2 (09/13/2014):